Check4068/City-of-Boston-Payroll-Expense/README.md

 > **Data Cleaning Process:**

 >The first step is to input the original payroll data and the US geo data from the website.
 Then, I eliminated the rows in the payroll data where postal code is null.
 Furthermore, I selected only the department name, total earnings, and the county columns to use as the dashboard data source.
 In addition.
 I eliminated the rows that is not within the State of Massachusetts.
-For the bar plot, I sorted the data through grouping the dataset by department name and county and summarizing the total earnings for each respective group.
+For the bar plot and table, I sorted the data through grouping the dataset by department name and county and summarizing the total earnings for each respective group.
 For the pie chart, I will sort the data by grouping the dataset solely by county and summarize the total earnings.

 ##Additional Comments